inaseem/blog/src/pages/first-blog/index.md

 So What?

-*I mugged up code*  :sweat: and tried writing it from memory the next day.
+*I mugged up code* and tried writing it from memory the next day.
 But I failed as I forgot the syntax of Java If Else and wrote it like below
 ```java
 if();{